garrandall/popular-music-data/tracks/louisiana-man-bobbie-gentry.md

   ranking_list: Billboard Hot 100
   start_date: '1968-04-20'
 ---
-At first Mom an' Poppa called their little girl, Lady They raised her on the banks of a river bed
+At first Mom and Poppa called their little girl, Lady They raised her on the banks of a river bed

 A house boat tied to a big, tall tree
-A home for my Poppa an' my Momma and me
+A home for my Poppa and my Momma and me

 The clock strikes three Poppa jumps to his feet Already Momma's cookin' Poppa somethin' to eat